 Geospatial data visualizations make it possible to quickly recognize regional characteristics.
 A great added value in the information visualizations results from the comparison between different data sets.
 Conventional map visualizations such as choroplethic maps, however, can usually only show a single value within a map; comparability is lost.

 As part of my bachelor thesis, I investigated how the informative value of statistics can be increased by a multidimensional visualization of geospatial data.
-Several studies have been developed, which aim to make different data sets comparable within a single graph.
+Several interactive studies have been developed, which aim to make different data sets comparable within a single graph.

 A second approach was to combine two design parameters in one place, so that the relation of the two data sets can be directly recognized and analyzed.
 The result is a geospatial regression analysis.